CiscoDevNet/sastre/README.md

                             username, can also be defined via VMANAGE_USER environment variable.
 If neither is provided user is prompted for username.
       -p <password>, --password <password>
                             password, can also be defined via VMANAGE_PASSWORD environment variable.
 If neither is provided user is prompted for password.
+      --pid <pid>           CX project id, can also be defined via CX_PID environment variable.
+This is collected for AIDE reporting purposes only.
       --port <port>         vManage TCP port number (default: 8443) --timeout <timeout>   REST API timeout (default: 300) --verbose             increase output verbosity